- New regulations on outdoor furnaces went

 in nature (visibility).

-in most zoning districts and must be ten feet from side lot
+structures are in most zoning districts and must be ten feet

-lines, and five feet from rear lot lines.
-Maximum height is
+from side lot lines, and five feet from rear lot lines.
+Maximum

 No sign shall obstruct or interfere with traffic or traffic